telerik/xaml-docs/knowledge-base/kb-gridview-blank-rows-when-sorting-scrolling.md

 ## Description

 Rows are blank when sorting or scrolling the RadGridView control.
-This can be observed also when in child rows when hierarchy is used.
+This can also be observed for child rows when hierarchy is used.

 ## Solution 1